 In 2 words, hella fun!

 There were only a few of us that had done it before so most of us were complete noobs.
 Our instructor started us off with a basic introduction to the game, sweeping technique and then throwing a rock.

 Literally after that we split into teams of 4 and started playing a real game.
 The rest our time there was filled with rocks thrown too hard, too soft, slipping and falling on our ass and brushing that seemed to do nothing.
 Oh let me tell you curling is actually pretty damn hard.
 You have to finesse the rock down the sheet and then the sweeping is nothing like using a Swiffer.
 You have to put your whole body down on it and sweep like an insane robot gone berserk.
 Watching our instructor do it, I still had no idea by the end of it all how they were able to sweep with so much force and speed.
 My arms capped out at a certain speed and locked in.

 Our instructor stayed with us the entire time and she must’ve recognized how terribly our team was playing because she helped us get some points on some plays.
-Dan and Stephen were definitely the two pros of the group.
-Our team got rocked by Stephen’s team.

-Smart tip: Make sure you tell everyone to wear indoor shoes and comfortable pants.
+TIP: Make sure you tell everyone to wear indoor shoes and comfortable pants.
 They get pretty anal about dirty shoes so bring those indoor gym shoes.
 You’ll also be doing a lot of bending with sweeping and throwing so wear sweatpants.
 It could also get a bit cold so definitely bring gloves and a fleece layer or jacket.

 As the event organizer, you’ll have to do a bit of homework to make a curling activity happen with friends and family but it’s worth it especially if you haven’t done it before.

 There are many curling clubs in Toronto and many allow ice sheet rentals so you shouldn’t have trouble finding one but just remember to book early.